nakov/Practical-Cryptography-for-Developers-Book/cryptographic-hash-functions/hash-functions-applications.md

 ## Cryptographic Hashes are Part of Modern Programming

-**Cryptographic hash functions** are so widely used, that they are often implemented as **build-in functions** in the standard libraries for the modern programming languages and platforms.
+**Cryptographic hash functions** are so widely used, that they are often implemented as **built-in functions** in the standard libraries for the modern programming languages and platforms.